mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 ## What is this guide?
 There are many great resources to help you plan your PCT thru-hike.
-I wrote this guide because there aren't many that <span class="highlight">focus on the SOBO experience.</span>.
+I wrote this guide because there aren't many that focus on the SOBO experience.
 The trail is the same, but the direction of travel makes a big difference on your experience!

 I hope this guide will help fill the gaps.